arnavgautam/TreeHacks2015/HOLs/HOL-DebuggingCloudServices/HOL.md

 	_Clicking View Diagnostics Data_

-1. In the **Diagnostics summary** window, expand the **Windows Azure application logs** section in order to see the list of messages.
+1. In the **Diagnostics summary** window, expand the **Microsoft Azure application logs** section in order to see the list of messages.
 A log entry corresponding to the error message for the unhandled exception should appear.
 If the error message is not yet displayed, you might have to wait for the transfer period to elapse and then **Refresh** to update the log list.

 	![Showing the error trace message in the Diagnostics summary](Images/showing-the-error-trace-message.png?raw=true "Showing the error trace message in the Diagnostics summary")